-So, machines always make our tasks easy and this is the only reason we are communicating with the machines.
+So, machines always make our tasks easy and this is the only reason we are communicating with machines.
 Direct communication with the machine/computer is not allowed because we cannot pass instructions in a binary language.
 So first we have to learn one programming language and after learning the programming language, we will write programs and then convert the program into binary instructions using the compiler.

 What is an Interface?

-It is not always necessary to be a programmer to communicate with the machines.
+It is not always necessary to be a programmer to communicate with machines.
 An end-user also can communicate with the machine and this is possible using an interface.
 The interface means without having the background details we can perform our tasks.

 Just consider an end user, the end-user wants to perform one ATM transaction, and the end-user can communicate using interfaces.
 For example, the end-user understands the English language, then the end-user clicks on English, then all the instructions will come in English language and operations will be performed.

-What is happening in the background is not required for the end-user.
-For example, if you are driving a car, you just want to increase the speed of the car, you will accelerate generally.
+What is happening in the background is not required for the end user.
+For example, if you are driving a car, and you just want to increase the speed of the car, you will accelerate generally.
 So, whenever we accelerate, the speed will increase but, what is happening in the background we don’t know.

 Now we will learn, how this interface will communicate with different machines to complete the operations.
-The End user whenever enters how much amount he wants to withdraw, it is communicating with the server machine, how it is communicating with a server machine, by a database machine that is not required to the end-user.
+The End user whenever entering how much amount he wants to withdraw is communicating with the server machine, how is communicating with the server machine, by a database machine that is not required by the end user.

 The end-user leaves the ATM center with the money.
 For any reason, if the transaction has failed, then the end-user directly contacts the bank management, and the bank management contact programmer because the programmer is providing the interface.

 So, here, as a programmer, we are not communicating with the machines, we are just developing applications nothing but we are providing interfaces by which every end-user can easily interact with the machine and that is our motto.